-I was Post-Doc at the Institute of Science and Technology Austria (ISTA) / Chatterjee group (2022-2023).
+I was an (interim) associate professor at the Technical University Munich (TUM) at the Campus Heilbronn during the summer semester 2023.
+Before that, I was Post-Doc at the Institute of Science and Technology Austria (ISTA) / Chatterjee group (2022-2023).
 I defended my PhD (with distinction) at the Technical University Munich (TUM) under Jan Křetínský (2017-2022).
 I obtained Masters’ degrees in Math and Computer Science at TUM (both with distinction).

 My main research interest is the formal verification of (finite state) probabilistic systems.
 Currently, I particularly seek to establish a broader recognition for notions of risk in such systems and usage of risk-aware verification.

 Aside from that, I contribute to LTL-to-automaton translation, machine learning in verification, complexity theory, and game theory (bidding games & multi agent systems).

 - Fellow of the ISTfellow program – 2 year Post-Doc funding

 - Nomination for the GI dissertation award 2021 by TUM

 - Selected attendee of the 9th Heidelberg Laureate Forum (young researcher)

 Authors sorted alphabetically.
 Click for a complete list.

 - PC member: AAAI (2023), ATVAART (2019), CAV AEC (2022, 2023), TACAS AE (2018, 2019, 2020), HSCC RE (2021, 2022, 2023), PLDI AEC (2023)

 - Subreviewer (selection): ATVA, CDC, FORMATS, FoSSaCS, MFCS, VMCAI